Important Safety Information

-- The safety and efficacy of implanting a second CoreValve bioprosthesis within the initial CoreValve bioprosthesis have not been demonstrated.
-However, in the event that a second CoreValve bioprosthesis must be implanted within the initial CoreValve bioprosthesis to improve valve function, valve size and patient anatomy must be considered before implantation of the second CoreValve bioprosthesis to ensure patient safety (e.g., to avoid coronary obstruction).
+- The safety and efficacy of a CoreValve or CoreValve Evolut R bioprosthesis implanted within the initial transcatheter bioprosthesis have not been demonstrated.
+However, in the event that a CoreValve or CoreValve Evolut R bioprosthesis must be implanted within the initial transcatheter bioprosthesis to improve valve function, valve size and patient anatomy must be considered before implantation of the bioprosthesis to ensure patient safety (for example, to avoid coronary obstruction).

 POTENTIAL ADVERSE EVENTS

-Potential risks associated with the implantation of the Medtronic CoreValve transcatheter aortic valve may include, but are not limited to, the following:
+Potential risks associated with the implantation of the CoreValve or CoreValve Evolut R transcatheter aortic valve may include, but are not limited to, the following:

 - coronary occlusion, obstruction, or vessel spasm (including acute coronary closure)

-- emergent surgery (e.g., coronary artery bypass, heart valve replacement, valve explant, percutaneous coronary intervention [PCI], balloon valvuloplasty)
+- emergent surgical or transcatheter intervention (for example, coronary artery bypass, heart valve replacement, valve explant, percutaneous coronary intervention [PCI], balloon valvuloplasty)

 - heart failure